-On February 3, 2021, Justice entered into a second loan agreement ("Second SBA Loan") with CIBC Bank USA administered by the SBA.
-Justice received proceeds of \$2,000,000 from the Second SBA Loan.
-As of June 30, 2021, Justice used all proceeds from the Second SBA Loan primarily for payroll costs.
-The Second SBA Loan was scheduled to mature on February 3, 2026, had a 1.00% interest rate, and was subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
-On November 19, 2021, the Second SBA Loan was forgiven in full and \$2,000,000 was recorded as gain on debt extinguishment on the consolidated statement of operations for the fiscal year ending June 30, 2022.
+On April 9, 2020, Justice entered into a loan agreement ("SBA Loan") with CIBC Bank USA under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") administered by the U.S. Small Business Administration (the "SBA").
+On February 3, 2021, Justice entered into a loan agreement ("SBA Loan") with CIBC Bank USA administered by the SBA.
+Justice received proceeds of \$2,000,000 from the SBA Loan.
+As of June 30, 2021, Justice used all proceeds from the SBA Loan primarily for payroll costs.
+The SBA Loan was scheduled to mature on February 3, 2026, had a 1.00% interest rate, and was subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
+On November 19, 2021, the SBA Loan was forgiven in full and \$2,000,000 was recorded as gain on debt extinguishment on the consolidated statement of operations for the fiscal year ending June 30, 2022.